-The '\infty' icon displayed left to the channel name of the upper VFO A or the lower VFO B indicates the selected VFO.
-The squelch level for both VFOs, A and B may be set separately by accessing the menu or long press the [VOL/SQL]-key.
+'PTT' displayed to the lower left of the channel name of the upper VFO A or the lower VFO B indicates the selected VFO.
+The squelch level for both VFOs, A and B may be set separately by accessing the menu.
 In general, higher squelch levels do require the received signal strength to be stronger.
 Settable squelch level range is from '0, 1 - 9'.
 Level 0 is normally open, and there is background sound from the speaker once the radio is on.
 Level 9 is the highest level and the required received signal strength is the strongest.